 As a person who creates professional strategies for using web push notifications in many online stores, I will suggest you how to use them effectively to learn about your customers' behaviours and habits as well as how to use collected data in sales.

 Web push notifications are practically the fastest channel of communication with your clients.
-After the campaign is sent, web push notifications are displayed immediately on the screens of mobile devices and the computers of your recipients.
-The only thing that is needed is to subscribe for web push notification while the person is on your website, and from now on he or she will receive notifications even if they don't return back to your online store.
+After the campaign is sent, browser notifications are displayed immediately on the screens of mobile devices and the computers of your recipients.
+The only thing that is needed is to subscribe for a notification while the person is on your website, and from now on he or she will receive notifications even if they don't return back to your online store.

 The numbers speak for themselves.
 According to the analysis we conducted in PushPushGo at the end of November 2018, for the campaigns sent under web push automation scenarios, the CTR was about 17%.